Timothy Pflueger, the Invisible Hand Behind San Francisco’s Skyline

 Jacob Primer Leese came to San Francisco in 1836 and built one of the first houses in the Yerba Buena settlement.
 In 1858, he joined California № 1.

-This street was named for Lieutenant Richard Coulton Drum (with one m), an adjutant general of the Department of the Pacific during the Civil War and a member of Oriental № 144.
+While the current spelling includes two m’s, the street was named for Lieutenant Richard Coulton Drum (with one m), an adjutant general of the Department of the Pacific during the Civil War.
+He was a member of Oriental № 144.

 Named for James Rolph Jr., or “Sunny Jim,” the longest-serving mayor of San Francisco and one of its most popular.
 Rolph, a member of California № 1, resigned in 1931 to serve one term as governor of California.

-Captain Charles J. Brenham was a steamboat captain who came to San Francisco in 1849, became the city’s second mayor, and in 1855 joined California № 1.
+Captain Charles J. Brenham was a steamboat captain who came to San Francisco in 1849, leading several trips up the Sacramento River to Gold Country.
+He served two terms as mayor of San Francisco and in 1855 joined California № 1.

-This tiny street in North Beach is named for Thomas Fallon, a member of San Jose № 10 who recruited a company of volunteers during the Mexican-American War in 1846 and raised the U.S. flag over San Jose.
+This tiny street in North Beach is named for Thomas Fallon, who recruited a company of volunteers during the Mexican-American War in 1846 and raised the U.S. flag over San Jose.
+He was a member of San Jose № 10.

-The neighborhood takes part of its name from the Crocker Holding Company, which once owned the land.
-Brothers Charles H. Crocker and William Henry Crocker, sons of the Southern Pacific Railroad tycoon Charles Crocker, were active members of California № 1 and the local Scottish Rite.
+The outer neighborhood takes part of its name from the Crocker Holding Company, which once owned the area.
+Brothers Charles H. Crocker and William Henry Crocker, sons of the Southern Pacific Railroad tycoon Charles Crocker, were both extremely active members of California № 1 and deeply involved in the Scottish Rite and other Masonic organizations.

-Ground zero of the hippie movement is named for two Masons: Gov. Henry Haight, a member of Pacific № 136, and Munroe Ashbury, a member of the Board of Supervisors who helped plan Golden Gate Park.
+The neighborhood, which was ground zero of the hippie movement during the Summer of Love, is named for two Masons: Henry Haight, former governor of California and a member of Pacific № 136, and Munroe Ashbury, a member of the Board of Supervisors in the 1860s who helped plan Golden Gate Park.
+Another architect of Golden Gate Park, superintendent John McLaren, whose name graces the city’s second-largest park, near the Excelsior, was also a Mason with Pacific № 136.

 Nearby, Stanyan takes its name from Charles Henry Stanyan, another city supervisor involved in the building of Golden Gate Park, who belonged to Oriental № 144.

-William Beverly Cole was a surgeon and founder of the University of California Medical School.
-In 1862, he joined Occidental № 22.
+William Beverly Cole was a surgeon, one of the founders of the University of California Medical School, and later president of the American Medical Society.
+In 1862, he joined Occidental № 22, remaining a member until his death in 1901.

-So named for the old Masonic cemetery on what’s now the University of San Francisco campus.
+So named for the old Masonic cemetery on what’s now the University of San Francisco campus (postcard seen above).
 The cemetery was shuttered in the 1920s during a wide-scale reinterment of the city’s cemeteries to the town of Colma.

-Ironically, Mason Street bears no connection to Masonry— like Fort Mason, it’s named for Col. Richard B. Mason, the fifth military governor of California.
+Ironically, Mason Street bears no connection to Masonry—like Fort Mason, it’s named for Col. Richard B. Mason, the fifth military governor of California and, to our knowledge, not a Freemason.

-The Influential artists Arthur and Lucia Mathews once designed the interior of the Grand Lodge Temple.
-So where’s it all gone?
+The influential artists Arthur and Lucia Mathews once designed the interior of the Grand Lodge Temple.
+So where’s all their artwork gone?